December 1, 2018, 10:00 AM

 Each year Central Massachusetts welcomes visitors to the annual Sutton Chain of Lights!
-A day long celebration in this quaint town filled with the Christmas spirit, family fun, shopping and an assortment of “old fashioned” New England experiences.
-The picturesque town center, with its white spire church and Period homes is the starting point for the day.
+A day-long celebration in this quaint town filled with the Christmas spirit, family fun, shopping and an assortment of “old fashioned” New England experiences.
+The picturesque town center, with its white spire church and Period homes, is the starting point for the day.
 A free Trolley ride is available to transport visitors to the various events.
 Taking the trolley from stop to stop through the picturesque back roads adds to the ambiance of the day, especially if the trolley riders break into Christmas carols!
-Sutton shops, churches, farms, art galleries, school and Historical Society will open their doors with locally made products, food, entertainment and warm hospitality from 10am until 4pm.
+Sutton shops, churches, farms, art galleries, school and Historical Society will open their doors with locally made products, food, entertainment and warm hospitality from 10:00 am until 4:00 pm.
 The day concludes with the lighting of Christmas Trees and caroling on the town Common.

 Events at Vaillancourt Folk Art